recently Microsft published a list of video encoders tested for Live streaming with Microsoft Stream (http://bit.ly/LiveEnc).

 - Now you have to choose Live event settings.

-These are the default settings, Org-wide and Quick start
+These are the default settings, Org-wide and Teams as producer

 But we want to use an external encoder like OBS Studio, so we need to change the production type to External encoder.